 Introduction

-Acne doesn’t just affect the face, it can appear on the back, chest, shoulders, and arms too.
-If you’re dealing with painful or persistent body acne, Urban Skin and Hair Clinic offers specialized treatments to help you achieve smooth, clear, and confident skin all over.
+Acne doesn’t just affect the face; it can appear on the back, chest, shoulders, and arms too.
+If you’re dealing with painful or persistent body acne, Urban Skin and Hair Clinic offers specialized Body Acne Treatments to help you achieve smooth, clear, and confident skin all over.

 Causes of Body Acne